-Observing the State of Sri Lanka's aggressive efforts to destroy the distinct characteristics of the Tamil nation and the land grabbing in areas of Tamils' historic habitation.
+- Observing the State of Sri Lanka's aggressive efforts to destroy the distinct characteristics of the Tamil nation and the land grabbing in areas of Tamils' historic habitation.

-Affirming that the Muslims in the NorthEastern part of Sri Lanka constitute a distinct community.
+- Affirming that the Muslims in the NorthEastern part of Sri Lanka constitute a distinct community.
 Conscious of the common denominators, particularly of Tamil language and literature, among Tamils and the Muslims.

-Taking note of the Sri Lankan Government's actions in violation of the religious practice of the Muslims, the stigmatization of Muslims as carriers of COVID-19 and the increased persecution of Muslims by Buddhist fundamentalists aided and abetted by the Sri Lankan Security Forces.
+- Taking note of the Sri Lankan Government's actions in violation of the religious practice of the Muslims, the stigmatization of Muslims as carriers of COVID-19 and the increased persecution of Muslims by Buddhist fundamentalists aided and abetted by the Sri Lankan Security Forces.

-Recognizing that the Sixth Amendment to the Constitution of Sri Lanka, in effect since August 1983 and which criminalizes peaceful advocacy of an independent state, is a violation of fundamental human rights, namely Freedom of Association and Freedom of Speech guaranteed in Article 17 and 19 of the Universal Declaration of Human Rights.
+- Recognizing that the Sixth Amendment to the Constitution of Sri Lanka, in effect since August 1983 and which criminalizes peaceful advocacy of an independent state, is a violation of fundamental human rights, namely Freedom of Association and Freedom of Speech guaranteed in

-Bearing in mind that the Sixth Amendment to the Sri Lankan Constitution was passed directly on the heels of the 1983 anti-Tamil pogrom and impedes the political space in the island of Sri Lanka for Tamils to articulate their political aspirations and will.
+Article 17 and 19 of the Universal Declaration of Human Rights.
+Bearing in mind that the Sixth Amendment to the Sri Lankan

+Constitution was passed directly on the heels of the 1983 anti-Tamil pogrom and impedes the political space in the island of Sri Lanka for countries of the UN to conduct a UN-monitored referendum in the North-East region of the Island towards finding a permanent political solution to the National Question.

+Tamils to articulate their political aspirations and will.

-Emphasizing that the Northern Provincial Council unanimously adopted on September 11, 2018 the Referendum Resolution that called the member countries of the UN to conduct a UN-monitored referendum in the North-East region of the Island towards finding a permanent political solution to the National Question.
+- Emphasizing that the Northern Provincial Council unanimously adopted on September 11, 2018 the Referendum Resolution that called the member

-WHEREFORE, the Parties to this Declaration call for:
+\\ WHEREFORE, the Parties to this Declaration call for:

-- 1) An internationally conducted and monitored Referendum that allows people living in the north-eastern region of the island of Sri Lanka (Northern and Eastern province) prior to 1948 and their descendants to find a democratic, peaceful, permanent, and political solution that meets Tamils' aspirations. - 2) An interim International Protection Mechanism in the north-eastern region of the island. - 3) The Repeal of the Sixth Amendment to the Sri Lankan Constitution - 4) The referral of the situation in Sri Lanka to the International Criminal Court with respect to genocide, crimes against humanity and war crimes, and legal action against Sri Lanka before the International Court of Justice under the Convention on the Prevention and Punishment of the Crime of Genocide and the Convention against Torture.
+1) An internationally conducted and monitored Referendum that allows people living in the north-eastern region of the island of Sri Lanka (Northern and Eastern province) prior to 1948 and their descendants to find a democratic, peaceful and permanent political solution that meets Tamils' aspirations.

+2) The referral of the situation in Sri Lanka to the International Criminal Court with respect to genocide, crimes against humanity and war crimes, and logal action against Sri Lanka before the International Court of Justice under the war crimes, and legal action against Sri Lanka before the International Court of Justice under the Convention on the Prevention and Punishment of the Crime of Genocide and the Convention against Torture.